DanielYamChen/8yz8m5yx6B21/README.md

 - **TrajectoryPlanning.py**: functions to generate trajectory points for different criteria given via points

+- **Note**: some data and folder paths in the codes might be changed due to repo reorganized, but data names should be unchanged.

 ## **Copy rights**
 The current license is a temporary license before paper published.
 All rights reserved.